 - Add blackberries and let seep for at least 20 minutes, or until room temperature.

-- Use an immersion blender, or transfer to a blender, to puree the blackberry simple syrup.
+- Puree syrup: Use an immersion blender, or transfer to a blender, to puree the blackberry simple syrup.
 Transfer to a fine mesh strainer placed over a container and strain syrup.
 Discard seeds.

-- For the Cocktail: Place all Bramble ingredients into a shaker.
+- Start the cocktail: Place all Bramble ingredients into a shaker.
 Shake to combine.